pluvionauts/pluvionauts.github.io/README.md

 Website of The Pluvionauts, a free(libre) and open-source board game.

-The website is powered by [Jekyll](https://github.com/jekyll/jekyll), hosted on GiHub Pages and started as a fork of [Jekyll Now](https://github.com/barryclark/jekyll-now).
+The website is powered by [Jekyll](https://github.com/jekyll/jekyll), hosted on GitHub Pages and started as a fork of [Jekyll Now](https://github.com/barryclark/jekyll-now).